CharioMich/java-database-capstone/README.md

 ## Improvements
 The project is developed under the course instructions, so any personal opinions regarding structure, logic or design are limited.
-Below I am stating some things I would personally implement differently.
+Below I am stating some things I would personally implement differently:
 - Common responses among methods.
 Some return zeros and ones while others true or false
-- Password encoding
+- Implementation of Mapper class to map entities to DTOs and vice versa
 - More robust role checking.
 Current one is fragile and introduces potential security issues
-- Spring security implementation
+- Spring security implementation & Password encoding
-- Common API response structure
+- Access Token to be transferred via the headers and not in the url.
+- Use of Lombok annotations for reducing boilerplate code
+- Separation of validation logic into a validator class
 - Global error handling
-- Separation of validation logic into a validator class
-- Implementation of Mapper class to map entities to DTOs and vice versa
 - Records as DTOs
-- Use of Lombok annotations for reducing boilerplate code

 🚧 Project Under Construction...